 If both you and your spouse/same-sex domestic partner are employees of Penn State and have FAMILY coverage under the PPO Savings Plan (high-deductible) with the Health Savings Account (HSA), a HEALTH CARE Flexible Spending Account (FSA) cannot be opened under either employee.
 The IRS does not permit use of a health care FSA when enrolled in an HSA.
 (The Dependent Care FSA is available to either employee up to the IRS limits)

 Dependent Day Care Flexible Spending Account - This account is for employees who have day care needs for their children or an adult dependent.
 It allows you to set aside funds on a pretax basis to reimburse work-related day care expenses that are incurred for the care of eligible dependents.
 Unlike the health care FSA, money contributed to the dependent day care FSA is still subject to Pennsylvania state income tax.
 The maximum allowable amount for a dependent day care FSA is $5,000 for 2014.
+Check out the dependent care brochure from Highmark.

 - Both FSAs require employees to make a new election each year